 In keeping with the same principle, Serenity recommends a portfolio size of 20 for Enterprising grade stocks; or in other words, not more than 5% of one's portfolio per Enterprising grade stock.

-This is because Enterprising grade stocks have fewer qualitative requirements than Defensive grade stocks, but more than NCAV grade stocks.
+This is due to the fact that Enterprising grade stocks have fewer qualitative requirements than Defensive grade stocks, but more than NCAV (Net-Net) grade stocks.